-Introducing my new partner
+Introducing my new partner (almost a year later)

-I haven’t published here in months, mostly because I haven’t found the courage to write about this publicly, but I have still been writing, and I’ve definitely still been experiencing new adventures.
+I haven’t published here in almost a year, mostly because I haven’t found the courage to write about this publicly, but I have still been writing, and I’ve definitely still been experiencing new adventures.
 If you’ve been following on Instagram or Facebook then you’ve probably already seen what I’m up to.
 I’ve been wanting to start publishing the stories from my current travels, but first I need to introduce my new partner!
 So here goes…

 Shortly after Dallas and I parted ways for the last time, I ended up going on the weekly SiCleada bike ride in Medellín.
 I was incredibly sad and exhausted, and I almost didn’t go on this ride.
 My bike was at a friend’s apartment on the other side of the city from where I was renting a room, and it was getting dark.
 I started walking to fetch my bike, but turned back due to feeling negative vibes around me.
 When I came back to the house, one of the other guys renting a room actually offered me to borrow his bike!
 I couldn’t not go after this.
 The bike was a little out of tune, clunky, and plegable (a folding bike).
 The ride that week was long and challenging, going up into the mountains surrounding the city.
 I left the house late and had to pedal as hard as I could to make it to the ride before they took off.